The InnoLAND project

 After an introduction by Gintaras Stauskis, coordinator of the InnoLAND project, some 40 participants from European countries and international colleagues were informed by Jeroen de Vries and Roxana Triboi (LE:NOTRE Institute) on the outcomes of a survey on the role of landscape architects and subject-specific and generic competences for landscape architecture.
 The participants discussed in small groups four themes: (1) core competences versus new competences (sustainability and policies), (2) acquiring and assessing competences in an integral way, (3) structure and duration of LA programmes, and (4) conversion masters.

-In May and the first week of June 2021, the participants of the collaborative process are working on a draft paper on the content of the common training framework.
+In May and the first week of June 2021, the participants of the collaborative process worked on a draft paper on the content of the common training framework.
 Below you can see an overview of the steps of the process.

 Documentation of the fourth InnoLAND Online Workshop